MicrosoftDocs/azure-dev-docs/java/java-getting-started-with-logzio-on-azure.md

 ---
 title: Getting started with Logz.io for Java projects running on Azure
-description: Integration and configuration of Logz.io for Java projects running on Azure.
+description: This tutorial shows how to integrate and configure Logz.io for Java projects running on Azure.
-author: judubois
+author: jdubois
 manager: bborges
-ms.assetid:
 ms.devlang: java
-ms.topic: article
+ms.topic: tutorial
 ms.service: azure
 ms.date: 09/19/2019
 ms.author: judubois
-ms.custom:
 ---

-# Getting started with Logz.io for Java projects running on Azure
+# Tutorial: getting started with Logz.io for Java projects running on Azure

-This tutorial shows you how to configure a classical Java application using either Log4J or Logback to send logs to the [Logz.io](https://logz.io/) service, where they will be ingested and analyzed.
+This tutorial shows you how to configure a classical Java application using either Log4J or Logback to send logs to the [Logz.io](https://logz.io/) service for ingestion and analysis.
 Logz.io provides a full monitoring solution based on Elasticsearch, Logstash, Kibana, and Grafana.

 This tutorial uses Log4J and Logback, the two most widely used Java logging libraries, so it should work for most Java applications running on Azure.
 If you are already using the Elastic stack to monitor your Java application, this tutorial shows you how to reconfigure to target the Logz.io endpoint.

+In this tutorial, you'll learn how to:

+> [!div class="checklist"]
+> * Send logs from an existing Java application to Logz.io
+> * Send diagnostic logs from Azure services to Logz.io

 ## Prerequisites

 * [Java Developer Kit](https://aka.ms/azure-jdks), version 8 or greater
 * A [Logz.io](https://logz.io/) account
+* An existing Java application that uses Log4J or Logback

+## Send Java application logs to Logz.io

+First, you'll learn how to configure your Java application with a token that gives it access to your Logz.io account.

-## Get your Logz.io access token
+### Get your Logz.io access token

-You will need an access token to send logs to your Logz.io instance.
 To get your token, log in to your Logz.io account, select the cog icon in the right-hand corner, then select **Settings > General**.
-Copy the access token displayed in your account settings so you can use it when configuring the Logz.io Java library.
+Copy the access token displayed in your account settings so you can use it later.

-## Understand Logz.io's "Type" selection

-A "Type" is a logical field in Elasticsearch that is used to separate different documents from one another.
-It is essential to configure this parameter properly in order to get the most of Logz.io.

-A "Type" is your log format (for example: Apache, NGinx, MySQL) and not your source (for example, it's not: server1, server2, server3).
-As we are configuring Java applications in this quickstart, and we expect those applications will all have the same format, we are calling our type "java-application".

-For advanced usage, you could group your Java applications into different types, which all have their own specific log format (log formatting is configurable with Log4J and Logback), so you could have a "spring-boot-monolith" type and "spring-boot-microservice" type, for example.

-## Install and configure the Logz.io library for Log4J or Logback
+### Install and configure the Logz.io library for Log4J or Logback

-[Logz.io](https://logz.io/) provides their own Java library, which is available on Maven Central.
-It is therefore straightforward to use it, but check if a newer library version is available when doing this setup.
+The Logz.io Java library is available on Maven Central, so you can add it as a dependency to your project configuration.
+Check the version number on Maven Central and use the latest version in the following configuration settings.

 If you are using Maven, add the following dependency to your `pom.xml` file: